jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] “Advanced iOS Application
 # [fit] Architecture and Patterns”

 ^ This talk, by Andy Matuschak and Colin Barrett, covers a lot of similar topics.
-In particular, they talk a lot about determining "where truth resides" as a strategy for reducing complexity.
+In particular, they talk a lot about determining “where truth resides” as a strategy for reducing complexity.
 I highly recommend watching it.

 ---

 # [fit] Check out ReactiveCocoa
 # [fit] github.com/ReactiveCocoa/ReactiveCocoa

 ^ ReactiveCocoa (of which I’m an author) offers further mechanisms for minimizing state and complexity.
-Explaining RAC would take a presentation of its own, but the basic idea is to think of state as "changes over time" instead of in-place updates, which makes it simpler to manage changes in general.
+Explaining RAC would take a presentation of its own, but the basic idea is to think of state as “changes over time” instead of in-place updates, which makes it simpler to manage changes in general.

 ---